Congresswoman Yvette D. Clarke Urges Caribbean Community to Have a Voice in Washington

 Congresswoman Clarke, pointing to the destruction of the recent hurricanes asked the gathering to pause for a moment of silence for the people of the Caribbean impacted by the recent hurricanes.
 Citing Congresswoman Stacey Plaskett (Representative of the USVI), she noted the prevailing feelings in the impacted countries that politicians in Washington have deserted them, and gave notice to the Administration and the Congress that the supplemental appropriations, while a good start, would not be enough of a response to the needs of the USVI.
 The Congresswoman said she heard their cries: “The President may ignore those cries.
 The media may ignore those cries.
 But I hear them loud and clear.”

-In reference to her Jamaican heritage and noting that her parents had taught her to be proud of and use her voice for change, she said, “That means standing up for what’s right!
+In reference to her Jamaican heritage and noting that her parents had taught her to be proud of it and use her voice for change, she said, “That means standing up for what’s right!
 Be it healthcare reform, housing reform, or equal pay.”
 She went on to say, “My work in Congress demonstrates my commitment to our Caribbean brothers and sisters particularly in the fight for immigration reform.
 There are critical perspectives we need to incorporate into the debate on immigration, for example the perspective of people from the Caribbean.”
 Noting further that members of the Caribbean community “are confronted with enormous challenges from a man whose name I will not say at this celebration.”
 She emphasized that “‘45’ represents a direct threat to this community, a white supremacist who has surrounded himself with other individuals who share his bigoted and wicked ideology.”

 She went on to stress that the community “will not be silenced—it’s not in our nature to do so!
 We know we built this country and we’re not giving it up to white nationalists, Nazis, or fascists!”
 She emphasized that “Washington D.C. needs to hear our voices—they need to receive that message.”
 And, that “The renewal of our commitment to the best traditions of this nation – instead of the worst – will come from us.”

-In her direct mandate to the Caribbean community, Congresswoman Clarke’s message should serve as a catalyst for organized response to the challenges, imploring us, by saying, “Your voices will sound the alarm for a renewal of purpose, a restoration of faith in ourselves as a people who believe that every person should have an opportunity to participate in the American Dream.”
+In her direct mandate to the Caribbean community, Rep. Clarke’s message should serve as a catalyst for organized response to the challenges, imploring us, by saying, “Your voices will sound the alarm for a renewal of purpose, a restoration of faith in ourselves as a people who believe that every person should have an opportunity to participate in the American Dream.”

-Congresswoman Clarke paid tribute to C-PAC’s founder Chris Gardiner for his vision in the founding of the organization with the support of 100 members of the Caribbean community – the Patrons, in 2005.
+Rep. Clarke paid tribute to C-PAC’s founder Chris Gardiner for his vision in the founding of the organization in 2005 with the support of 100 members of the Caribbean community – the Patrons, in 2005.
 Gardiner was also honored by C-PAC, along with its long-serving Treasurer Roy Layne, for their dedication and service to the organization.
 As noted by the Congresswoman, since its inception, C-PAC has fulfilled its primary purpose of advancing the political agenda of our community—becoming the community’s political voice in the DC, Maryland and Virginia communities.

 © 2017 Curtis A. Ward/The Ward Post